 Not feeling so crafty?
 Simply repurpose an old hanger into a reading rack.

-Use the hanger as it is, hang it on a hook, nail or door handle, and drape magazines, newspapers or other reading materials over the bar.
-If you’re among the many who like to have some bathroom reading material, this is a great idea for hanging in the toilet area.
-Just sayin’!
+Use the hanger as it is, hang it on a hook, nail, or door handle, and drape magazines, newspapers, or other reading materials over the bar.
+If you’re among the many who like to have some bathroom reading material, this is a great idea for hanging magazines within reach of the toilet.

 Speaking of bathrooms and hangers, you can turn a hanger upside down and make it a simple towel rack.
 This works best with sturdy wooden hangers (to handle those heavy wet towels).
-Attach the hanger to the wall, making sure there is enough room to get a towel over the bar comfortably.
+Attach the hanger to the wall, making sure there is enough room to get a towel over the bar easily.

 Hangers are great for, well, hanging things, right?
 Turns out there are plenty of other uses for hangers beside holding clothes.
 How about using the hanger to hold sunglasses folded over the bar, scarves, or even paper towel rolls?
 Craft rooms and wrapping stations can use unwanted hangers to keep spools of ribbon or threads within easy reach — you’ll need to cut the bar to be able to add the ribbon spools.

 If you don’t mind using tools and a little elbow grease, turn your old wooden hangers into handy coat hooks that make a bold decorating statement.
 Or a jewelry hanger that can be stored anywhere in tight spaces.
 Or even a brilliant dish rack made of repurposed wooden hangers.

 If you have more shoes than closet space, old wire hangers could help you get organized.
 This Epbot DIY flip flop hanger gets shoes off of the floor or shelves, and lets you store them vertically, effortlessly allowing you to add more to your shoe collection.

 Editor’s note: Originally published on December 18, 2015, this article was updated in December 2018.